 Coming Soon Page, Maintenance Mode & Landing Pages by SeedProd Pricing

-There’s the free version of SeedProd available on WordPress.org and then there’s the premium version of SeedPro available via their website.
+There’s the free version of SeedProd available on WordPress.org, and then there’s the premium version of SeedPro available via their website.

 For the premium version, there are 4 tiers which consist of:

-- Basic ($79) — A single site license with plugin updates and support for one year.
+Basic ($39.50) — A single site license with plugin updates and support for one year

-- Elite ($599) — An unlimited site license with plugin updates and support for one year.
+Elite ($239.60) — An unlimited site license with plugin updates and support for one year

-Unlike most AwesomeMotive plugins, the plans include mostly the same feature set with the expectation of domain mapping which is restricted to the Pro and Elite licenses.
+Unlike most AwesomeMotive plugins, the plans include mostly the same feature set with the expectation of domain mapping, which is restricted to the Pro and Elite licenses.

-And like most AwesomeMotive plugins you can often find a good discount of at least 30% off.
-At the time of writing this article, SeedProd is running a 50% off sale which makes it a great value proposition especially for agencies with the unlimited license.
+At the time of writing this article, SeedProd is running a 50% off sale, making it a great value proposition (especially for agencies with unlimited licenses).

 Our Opinion on Coming Soon Page, Maintenance Mode & Landing Pages by SeedProd

-Overall, SeedProd is one of our favorite coming soon and maintenance mode plugins for WordPress.
+SeedProd is one of our favorite coming soon and maintenance mode plugins for WordPress.

-WP Maintenance Mode
+2. WP Maintenance Mode

-About the WP Maintenance Mode plugin
+WP Maintenance Mode & Coming Soon

-The WP Maintenance Mode plugin was developed by DesignModo has long been one of the most popular maintenance mode plugins for WordPress.
+The WP Maintenance Mode plugin was developed by DesignModo and has long been one of the most popular maintenance mode plugins for WordPress.

 Pros of the WP Maintenance Mode Plugin

-With the WP Maintenance Mode plugin, you can display a Coming Soon page alerting visitors to your fresh, new website or simply add a Maintenance Mode page to let them know that your site is being serviced, and it also works with all WordPress themes.
+With the WP Maintenance Mode plugin, you can display a Coming Soon page alerting visitors to your fresh, new website or simply add a Maintenance Mode page to let them know that your site is being serviced.

-The main positive of WP Maintenance Mode plugin is that it has everything you need in a maintenance mode plugin and doesn’t cost anything.
+The main positive of the WP Maintenance Mode plugin is that it has everything you need in a maintenance mode plugin and doesn’t cost anything.

-- Fully customizable (change colors, texts and backgrounds);
+• Fully customizable (change colors, texts, and backgrounds)

-- Subscription form (export emails to .csv file);
+• Subscription form (export emails to .csv file)

-- Countdown timer (remaining time);
+• Countdown timer (remaining time)

-- Contact form (receive emails from visitors);
+• Contact form (receive emails from visitors)

-- Coming soon page;
+• Coming soon page

-- Landing page templates;
+• Landing page templates

-- WordPress multisite Support;
+• WordPress multisite Support

-- Social media icons;
+• Social media icons

-- Works with any WordPress theme;
+• Works with any WordPress theme

-- Exclude URLs from maintenance;
+• Exclude URLs from maintenance

-- Bot functionality to collect the emails in a friendly and efficient way.
+• Bot functionality to collect the emails in a friendly and efficient way

-- GDPR Ready
+• GDPR Ready

-There’s no premium version but you don’t even need it as everything you need is here.
-The team is also receptive to feedback and regularly responds to support tickets in the WordPress.org forums which is rare for a free plugin with no premium version.
+The team is also receptive to feedback and regularly responds to support tickets in the WordPress.org forums, which is rare for a free plugin with no premium version.

 Cons of the WP Maintenance Mode Plugin